devtools::install_github("camaradesuk/ASySD")

 Loading Citation Data

 Begin by loading your citation data from an Endnote XML file using the load_search() function.
-You can specify alternative file formats such as CSV if needed.
+You can specify alternative file formats such as CSV, RIS, or BIB if needed.

 citations <- load_search("systematic_search.xml", method="endnote")